 - Perinatal, which refers to the last 18 weeks of gestation through the first 30 days after birth.
 Other terms for this include fetal, prenatal, in utero for the period before birth.
-Neonatal and newborn for birth through one month of age.
-5 - Childhood, ages 1 month to 18 years 5 - Estimates reflect that perinatal stroke occurs in approximately 1 out of every 2000 live births.
-With the risk of stroke from age 1 month to 19 years, being 5 per 100,000 children.
+Neonatal and newborn for birth through one month of age. - Childhood, which refers to ages 1 month to 18 years.